 The first amendment doesn't protect publishers' right to host child sex traffickers.
 And as the internet age has made the child sex industry accessible to anyone with a mobile phone, our laws must change and adapt to address it.

-Which is why we are demanding our representatives to reform the Communications Decency Act and pass legislation that would hold those who run sites which facilitate child prostitution accountable for their crimes.
+Which is why we are asking that our Legislators co-author and support S.B.
+1693, the Stop Enabling Sex Traffickers Act of 2017 and pass legislation that would hold those who run sites which facilitate child prostitution accountable for their crimes.